-When Scott Campbell and his partner Clement Kwan founded Beboe in 2017, their mission was to create cannabis products that were dosed to go with certain, sophisticated social settings: weddings, afternoon tea parties, and fancy dinners.
-So they released elegant vape pens and edible pastilles packaged to look like something you might find in a Parisian boutique.
+When Scott Campbell and Clement Kwan founded Beboe in 2015, their mission was to create cannabis products that were dosed to go with specific, sophisticated social settings: weddings, afternoon tea parties, and fancy dinners.
+So they released sleek, elegant vape pens and edible pastilles packaged like something you might find in a Parisian boutique.
 The classy look got them nicknamed “the Hermès of marijuana” by The New York Times.
 Clearly, the two were onto something.
 In March, Green Thumb Industries acquired Beboe for an undisclosed sum, and Barneys New York announced a partnership to sell the products (including a special edition silver vaporizing pen) in its new cannabis lifestyle shop, The High End, in Beverly Hills.
 We caught up with Campbell to talk about how it all happened.

 Related: The Bright Future of Cannabis Retail

-What did you and partner Clement Kwan do before you crossed over the cannabis business?
+What did you and Clement Kwan do before you crossed over to the cannabis business?

-I have been a tattoo artist since 1999, but I worked on all sorts of other projects and collaborations.
-I've collaborated with various brands including Marc Jacobs, Louis Vuitton, Berluti, Hennessy etc. Clement has designed strategies behind some of the most pioneering movements in fashion.
-He was president of Yoox when we met and he oversaw their merger with net a porter and was looking for what to do next.
-We shared a love of weed culture, and Los Angeles was really becoming more relevant in the global art market, so we moved to LA and I opened a tattoo shop here and built an art studio while we started exploring the landscape of the cannabis industry.
+I have been a tattoo artist since 1999, but I worked on all sorts of other projects and collaborations with brands including Marc Jacobs, Louis Vuitton, Berluti, and Hennessy.
+Clement has designed strategies behind some of the most pioneering movements in fashion.
+He was president of Yoox when we met, and he oversaw its merger with Net-a-Porter and was looking for what to do next.
+We shared a love of weed culture, and Los Angeles was becoming more relevant in the global art market.
+So we moved to L.A., and I opened a tattoo shop here and built an art studio while we started exploring the landscape of the cannabis industry.

 How is Beboe different than other brands?

-When we launched Beboe (in 2013), the landscape of cannabis products was very collegiate and juvenile.
-Customers who were coming into dispensaries were only interested in how high they could get for twenty bucks.
-Beboe was created for people like ourselves -- high-functioning adults who have families, careers and appreciate nice things.
-I only have time to get high once or twice a week so, in those moments, I don't want to waste that time on anything less than the best experience possible.
-I'm not interested in getting so high that I can't get off a sofa.
+When we launched Beboe [in 2015], the landscape of cannabis products was very collegiate and juvenile.
+Customers who were coming into dispensaries were only interested in how high they could get for 20 bucks.
+Beboe was created for people like us—high-functioning adults who have families and careers and appreciate nice things.
+I only have time to get high once or twice a week, so, in those moments, I don’t want to waste that time on anything less than the best experience possible.
+I’m not interested in getting so high that I can’t get off a sofa.

 A lot of initial feedback we got about Beboe was about the packaging and design.
-It's packaged well because we are proud of it.
-It doesn't look the way it does because we a bunch of focus groups indicated that this is what people respond to.
-It looks the way it does because we put great care into the product itself.
-It's important that it reflects our reverence for what we have made.
-Anything that is designed well is designed selfishly.
-If you are trying to make a product for someone that you understand less than you understand yourself, it will always be insincere.
+It’s packaged well, not because a bunch of focus groups indicated that this is what people will respond to; it looks the way it does because it reflects our reverence for what we have made.

 Your wife is actress Lake Bell.
 What's her involvement in the company?

-Lake is the ultimate muse / sounding board.
+Lake is the ultimate muse and sounding board.
 She has incredible taste and can give you sincere and thoughtful feedback in seconds.
 I run most ideas by her before we birth them into the world, and her intuition has had a heavy influence on the products.
 She doesn’t have an official title within the Beboe world, but within my world, she is everything, so her influence can’t help but permeate Beboe.
 I asked her if she would make a Beboe educational video in a way that people would actually connect with.
-She teamed up with Colin Devin Moore, and together they made in our living room that brand video.
-She is now writing, directing, and starring in a show for ABC, but I’m definitely leaning on her talents whenever she has time for more cannabis content."
+She teamed up with [director and producer] Colin Devin Moore, and together they made a brand video in our living room.
+She is now writing, directing, and starring in a show for ABC [Bless This Mess], but I’m definitely leaning on her talents whenever she has time for more cannabis content.

 What advice would you give other entrepreneurs interested in getting into the cannabis space?